-PREREQUISITES: APPROVAL FROM THE DEAN

-This course is open only by special arrangement with the Dean of College of Business, Management, and Economics.
+PREREQUISITES: APPROVAL FROM THE PROGRAM ADMINISTRATOR This course is open only by special arrangement with the Program Administrator or Dean of College of Business, Management, and Economics.
 Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.